 “By qualifying leads, we’re able to make sure that our best (and most expensive) closers are only spending their time with the most valuable opportunities,” Dubbels said.

 You can continue to qualify, or unqualify, leads throughout the relationship as you gather more behavioral and demographic data about them.
 When leads are qualified through your marketing, the marketing team can send them to the sales team to pitch your product or service.
 If it doesn’t work out, you can continue to market to the lead and follow up until they’re ready to buy from you.

 A New Generation in Lead Generation

 The world of marketing is constantly adapting as new technologies, social and advertising platforms, and human needs and desires change.

-Choosing to incorporate just one or all of these tactics will grow your prospect and customer database while exponentially creating an easier path for finding your ideal customer.
+Choosing to incorporate just one or all of these tactics will grow your prospect and customer database while creating an easier path for finding your ideal customer.